carpentries/instructor-training/_episodes/18-motivation.md

 > ## What Do You Believe About Teaching?
 Challenge
 >
 > Complete the [Teaching Perspectives Inventory][tpi].
-> Do you agree with what it says about your view of teaching?
+> Are you surprised about what it says about your view of teaching?
-> Do you think the questionnaire is valuable and credible?
 {: .challenge}